the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab5_riddle_client/_index.md

 ---
-title: "3.
+title: "5.
 Client"
 type: lab
-draft: true
+# draft: true
 ---

 # Client

 In this lab we will create a Client in the form of a Command Line Interface(CLI) for the Riddle server.
-We will use the `Requests` library to send and recieve HTTP requests.To learn more about the `Requests` library, checkout its [documentation](https://requests.readthedocs.io/en/latest/)
+We will use the `Requests` library to send and recieve HTTP requests.
+To learn more about the `Requests` library, checkout its [documentation](https://requests.readthedocs.io/en/latest/).

 ---